CMayo64/Advanced_Database_Systems_Assignment/assessment_code/report.md

 Identify in what ways your app is secure & scalable.

 CONCLUSION AND REFLECTION:
 Overall this project challenged me to use everything that I have learnt on the course to create my web app.
-As well as eeverything I learnt in class it also challenged me to think outside the box about how to go about creating a web app from scratch.
+As well as everything I learnt in class it also challenged me to think outside the box about how to go about creating a web app from scratch.

 Bring document to a close by tying together the process, and provide me with a brief reflective account of the entire project.